-- PlaceholderField instance - width parameter for context sensitive plugins (optional)

-language keyword plus language-code string to render content in the specified language (optional)
+- PlaceholderField instance - width parameter for context sensitive plugins (optional) - language keyword plus language-code string to render content in the specified language (optional)

 The view in which you render your placeholder field must return the request object in the context.
-This is typically achieved in Django applications by using RequestContext:
+The frontend editing and preview endpoints require a view to render an object.
+This method takes the request and the object as parameter (see example below: render_my_model).